Chapters 10 and 11 (4CE) (Chapter 10 (3CE))

 - Solar variability – the sun’s output of energy toward earth changes over time.
 Overall it is increasing.
-It also varies on an approximately 11-year cycle related to sunspot activity (tit is greatest when their are the most amount of sunspots.
+It also varies on an approximately 11-year cycle related to sunspot activity (it is greatest when there are the most amount of sunspots}.
 There are also approximate 70 year cycles of reduced sunspot activity (in general, less sunspot activity has resulted in a time of global cooling).
 Actual observed results of global temperatures suggest that these historic trends are no longer holding true.
-2005-2010, a time of low sunspot activity SHOULD have been a cool period, but instead were very warm, suggesting other effects are shaping climate (see NASA Earth’s Energy Budget Remained Out of Balance Despite Unusually Low Solar Activity
+2005-2010, a time of low sunspot activity SHOULD have been a cool period, but instead were very warm, suggesting other effects are shaping climate (see NASA Earth’s Energy Budget Remained Out of Balance Despite Unusually Low Solar Activity)

 - The Earth’s orbit is not a perfect circle, but an ellipse, meaning at times the Earth is closer to the sun and at times it is further away.

 - Continental positions and topography – long-term changes in the relative amount/shape of land and oceans can affect climate (see text).
 These affect temperatures over periods of millions/billions of years, certainly not on an annual basis.

-- Nitrous oxide – from human industiral activity, used of fertilizers, and biomass and fossil fuel burning.
+- Nitrous oxide – from human industrial activity, used of fertilizers, and biomass and fossil fuel burning.
 Nitrous oxide concentration in the atmosphere is now 20% higher than in the pre-industrial era.

 Evidence of Present Climate Change